-Local Guidance
+Local Level Guidance

-The third tier in the planning and policy hierarchy is local planning, which involves the planning framework for the implementation of national and regional guidance at the local level, CMATS will inform the future update of Cork City and County development plans.
+The third tier in the planning and policy hierarchy is local planning, which involves the planning framework for the implementation of national and regional guidance at the local level.
+These local level policies include the Cork City and Cork County Development Plans, the Cork Noise Action Plan, the Cork Cycle Network Plan and the Cork City Centre Movement Strategy.
+The current development plans are summarised below.
+CMATS will inform the future update of Cork City and County development plans.
 The current development plans are summarised below.